 1. Getting our Plastic Free Ventura postcards signed!
 We are aiming to present 10,000 signed postcards to Ventura City Council.
 Email us to learn how you can help us achieve this goal.

-2. Identify restaurants, food trucks, or any other type of food establishments in Ventura that do not use polystyrene and email us the names of those establishments so that we can present this information to Ventura City Council and our Ocean Friendly Restaurant program.
+2. Identify restaurants, food trucks, or any other type of food establishments in Ventura that do not use polystyrene or only provide straws or single use plastic upon request and email us the names of those establishments so that we can present this information to Ventura City Council.

 3. Volunteer at our monthly beach cleanups at Surfers’ Point.
 Click Here for more info.